 In order to define a cutoff in which to accept/reject motif instances based on the affinity score evaluated we use a False Positive Rate approach (FPR).
 In this criterion, the distribution of scores for a particular PSSM is estimated based on a dynamic programming algorithm.
 Then a cutoff can be established based on a user-selected p-value.
 Best results can be achieved with p-values between 10^(-5) to 10^(-3).

-1. Input regions vs. Random regions: In this test, all input regions are verified against background genomic regions.
-These background regions are random genomic regions with the same average length distribution of the original input regions.
+1. Input regions vs. Background regions: In this test, all input regions are verified against background genomic regions.
+These background regions are either user-provided, or random genomic regions generated during “matching” with the same average length distribution of the original input regions.
 It is highly recommended that the number of background regions to be at least 10 times the number of original regions for statistical significance.
 A Fisher’s exact test is performed for each transcription factor with the following criteria:

 – A = number of input regions with at least 1 occurrence of that particular transcription factor.